learn-co-curriculum/binary-search-tree-manual/README.md

 For this challenge, we'll be creating the `Node` class with the appropriate attributes and then we'll manually create valid BSTs to ensure that we understand the rules of BSTs.
 Our tests will check that your manually created BSTs are valid.
 We will not be creating a parent class to track the `root`.

 Use the language of your choosing.
-We've included starter files for some languages where you can pseudocode, explain your solution and code.
+We've included starter files for some languages where you can optionally pseudocode, explain your solution and code.

+***Feel free to run our tests whenever you like for this challenge!
+It can be hard to validate a BST on your own, especially if you're a newbie.***

 ### Create the `Node` class